Esophageal Doppler Monitoring (EDM+)

 Only the CardioQ-EDM+ has the precision and responsiveness to guide the clinically proven >10% change Stroke Volume Optimization (SVO).

-The clinical benefits of the EDM+ stem directly from the use of a low frequency ultrasound sound signal to measure blood flow directly in the central circulation.
+The clinical benefits of the EDM+ stem directly from the use of a low frequency ultrasound signal to measure blood flow directly in the central circulation.

 The EDM+ is the world’s first hemodynamic monitoring system to measure both flow and pressure directly.

 An exciting new upgrade to the proven Doppler technology, the EDM+ combines Doppler measurement of blood flow with Pulse Pressure Waveform Analysis (PPWA).
 This provides users with: